petter-holmberg/eco/README.md

 The member type `value_type` is the type of objects stored in the `array`.

-The member type `size_type` is a signed type large enough to represent the maximum possible size of the `array`.
+The member type `ssize_type` is a signed type large enough to represent the maximum possible size of the `array`.

 `array` can be constructed with an initial capacity, or constructed and assigned